 WINNER 2022: FRANCESCO BENOZZO

-In 2022, the Partnership Studies Group Committee (USA, Australia, UK, Francia, e Italia), chaired by Prof. Riem, awards the International Prize “Poets from the Frontier” to Prof. Francesco Benozzo.
+In 2022, the Partnership Studies Group Committee (USA, Australia, UK, France and Italy), chaired by Prof. Riem, awards the International Prize “Poets from the Frontier” to Prof. Francesco Benozzo.
 Benozzo has been a permanent candidate for the Nobel Prize in Literature since 2015, with nominations made public by PEN International and is also the Italian candidate for the prestigious Berggruen Prize for Philosophy and Culture.
 He is the author of long epic-oral poems translated into the main languages, including the recent Autoktonia.
 Poema del suicidio (2021), Máelvarstal.
 Poema della creazione dei mondi (2020), Poema dal limite del mondo (2019) and Poeti della marea.
 Canti bardici gallesi dal VI al X secolo (2022).